 Introduction to Psychology with an emphasis on health-related issues, Major perspectives in psychology, Psychology applied to nursing and health care in general, Coping with stressful situations.
-Course assessment: In-course 40%, End semester 60%

-AH1105 Basic Biochemistry
+AH 1105 Basic Biochemistry

 Structure, Function and metabolism of carbohydrates, Proteins, Lipids and nucleic acids, Regulation and integration of metabolism, Introductory Medical Biochemistry, Biochemical tests for identification of basic biomolecules, Analysis of enzyme properties.